 In 2015, Billson admitted to Fairfax that he had lobbied Vanstone on behalf of a ‘Liberal donor and relative of Frank Madafferi’ who had 'deceived' him by not telling him about Frank’s criminal activities.

-Clearly, it was impossible for Billson to discover for himself that the reason Frank Madafferi was desperate not to return to Italy was because he had fled from there after being sentenced to multiple gaol terms for stabbings, drug crimes, gun possession, extortion and mafia conspiracy.
+Clearly, it was impossible for Billson to discover for himself that the reason Frank Madafferi was desperate not to return to Italy was because he had fled from there after being sentenced to multiple gaol terms for such offences as stabbings, drug crimes, gun possession, extortion and criminal conspiracy.

 Bruce Billson, admitted to the contact with a Mafia-linked donor, but told Fairfax Media the man had "deceived" him https://t.co/KVZ7zs5EuD— Rowan (@FightingTories) August 12, 2017

-Billson went on to say he had 'ceased contact with all parties involved and stridently expressed my bitter disappointment' to the Liberal donor.
+Billson went on to say in a statement he had 'ceased contact with all parties involved and stridently expressed my bitter disappointment' to the Liberal donor.

 He must have 'ceased contact with all parties involved' sometime after 23 February 2009, because that’s when The Age reported that